mozman/ezdxf/docs/source/introduction.rst

 The DXF format allows third-party applications to embed application-specific information.
 *ezdxf* manages DXF data in a structure-preserving form, but for the price of large memory requirement.
-Because of this processing of DXF information of third-party applications is possible and will retained on rewriting.
+Because of this, processing of DXF information of third-party applications is possible and will retained on rewriting.

 License